-The famous picture Catch Me if You Can has been pictured on the lifestyle and work of the famous thief, Albert Spaggiari.
-His biggest robbery was the one done in Societe Generale where he and his team entered through an 8 meter tunnel dig closed to the sewer.
+The famous picture Catch Me if You Can have been pictured on the lifestyle and work of the famous thief, Albert Spaggiari.
+His biggest robbery was the one done in Societe Generale where he and his team entered through an 8-meter tunnel dig closed to the sewer.
 But the robber and his group were arrested and imprisoned.

 11. Jesse Woodson James:

 A famous criminal of the American Civil War, he had his unique ways for every robbery.
 He resulted in numerous high-end robberies in train and bank during the 19th century.
 He was a premium robber.
-But was cheated by one of his team member.
+But was created by one of his team members.
 His team member had troubles with his way of carrying the robbery and hence he killed him during a group robbery.

 12. Bill Mason:

 Bill Mason is one of the most successful thieves in the history that have gain recognition for numerous successful robberies.
 His most popular robbery was the stealing of gold medal of the famous athlete Johny Weissmuller.
 It is believed that later on the medal was returned by the thief to the winner through the post.

 Veerappan, one of the most popular and dreading thieves from Western India.
 He was not just popular and successful, but also the most wanted robber in Indian history who lived within the southern forests of India for almost 20 years.

 Veerappan carried numerous sorts of wild games, smuggling thousands of tonnes of sandalwood and ivory and even killed the strongest forest officer.
 Eventually, he was killed in an encounter, but his terror is still aloud among the village residents.